Skip to Content

 What Is Alpha-1 Antitrypsin Deficiency?

-People with this deficiency may end up with serious lung diseases, including emphysema or COPD.
+Most people who have A1AT do not experience any symptoms.
+People with this deficiency may end up with serious lung diseases like COPD or emphysema.

-Around 1 in 2,500 people worldwide has A1AT deficiency.
+Around 1 in 2,500 people worldwide have an A1AT deficiency

 A1AT deficiency is an inherited disorder.
 That means you're much more likely to have it if you have a family history of the disease.